mgoltzsche/image-registry-operator/README.md

 * The `deploy/crds` directory is generated from `pkg/apis/credentialmanager/v1alpha1/*_types.go`.
 * The `pkg/controller/*` directories contain the code that handles the corresponding CRD.

-The CRD files in `deploy/crd` can be generated as follows:
+The CRD files in `deploy/crd` need to be regenerated as follows when an API type changes:
 ```
-operator-sdk generate k8s
-operator-sdk generate crds
+make generate
 ```